How to Reconcile bank account statements & credit card transactions in QuickBooks?

 - The beginning balance will also be automatically filled by adding up all previously cleared transactions.
 This should be the same as the opening balance on your statement.

 - The ending balance is blank.
-You must enter the amount mentioned in your statement for ending balance.
+You must enter the amount mentioned in your statement for the ending balance.

 - The service charge and interest section are to be used if you have not already entered these details as QuickBooks transactions already.
 If the statement shows a service charge that hasn’t been entered in QuickBooks yet then enter the amount along with the date of the charge and fill in the account and class appropriately.
 Similarly, if interest has been earned then enter the amount with the date on which interest was earned.